 In June 2004, he worked with the prestigious American Cinematheque in Hollywood on their “Godzilla 50th Anniversary Tribute”.
 The first Toho-authorized Godzilla film festival ever in the US, the Tribute featured more than a dozen films, the US premiere of GODZILLA: TOKYO SOS, and special appearances by filmmakers from Japan and America.
 Bay Area Film Events’ week-long Godzillafest, the biggest event of its kind to date, followed in November.
 That same year, Rialto Pictures asked Keith to aid in publicity for their 50th anniversary US theatrical release of the original, uncut GODZILLA, and he has been interviewed about the film by the New York Times, National Public Radio, Reuters, Santa Fe New Mexican, the Jewish Journal, the Miami Herald, and Starlog.
 He also assisted Toho with promotions for the world premiere of GODZILLA: FINAL WARS in Hollywood that included ticket giveaways from Henshin!
 Online and Godzillafest plus inviting Godzilla suit actor Tsutomu Kitagawa to spend Thanksgiving with his family (a dinner covered by E!
 Online and Yahoo News).
 2005 brought two more Cinematheque shows, “The Japanese Giant Monsters Festival” and “King Kong Session”, followed by a third kaiju festival in June, 2006 and the Hollywood premiere of the Korean monster movie DRAGON WARS in 2007.

 In October 2005, Keith worked with Steve Ryfle (author of Japan’s Favorite Mon-Star) and Ed Godziszewski of Japanese Giants on the audio commentary for the British Film Institute’s DVD of GODZILLA.
 Following the launch of SciFi Japan with co-editor Bob Johnson, Keith was hired by Classic Media to work on their DVDs of seven classic Godzilla movies.
-He has also contributed to the DVD releases of WAR IN SPACE and SAYONARA JUPITER from Discotek Media; FRANKENSTEIN CONQUERS THE WORLD, DESTROY ALL MONSTERS and GODZILLA VS MEGALON from Media Blasters; the Blu-rays of GAMERA 3: REVENGE OF IRIS and the DAIMAJIN trilogy from Mill Creek; and given an assist to the GODZILLA DVD and Blu-ray from the Criterion Collection and GODZILLA VS BIOLLANTE from Echo Bridge.
+He has also contributed to the DVD releases of WAR IN SPACE and SAYONARA JUPITER from Discotek Media; FRANKENSTEIN CONQUERS THE WORLD, DESTROY ALL MONSTERS and GODZILLA VS MEGALON from Media Blasters; the Blu-rays/DVDs of GAMERA 3: REVENGE OF IRIS, the GAMERA: ULTIMATE COLLECTIONs, the DAIMAJIN trilogy and GODZILLA: THE SERIES from Mill Creek; and given assists to the GODZILLA DVD and Blu-ray from the Criterion Collection and GODZILLA VS BIOLLANTE from Echo Bridge.

 In 2009, Keith was interviewed for a Japanese television special about GODZILLA director Ishiro Honda.
 The show aired in June, 2009 as an episode of the TV Tokyo series JAPAN ALL STARS (Sekai wo Kaeru 100 Nin no Nihonjin).